Congressional resolution on Kashmir not fair characterisation of situation in J&K: Jaishankar

 According to a report in The Washington Post, Jaishankar "abruptly canceled a meeting with senior members of Congress this week after US lawmakers refused demands to exclude" Jayapal from the meeting.
 Jaishankar was to meet the chairman of the House Foreign Affairs Committee, Congressman Eliot L Engel; committee's top Republican Michael McCaul and others, including Congresswoman Jayapal, the report said.

+"My constituents care about the human rights situation, thousands of people detained without charges, and a communication crackdown that makes daily life more difficult," she was quoted as saying in the report.
+However, Congressional sources familiar with the deliberations said that the meeting was canceled as House Foreign Affairs Committee kept on changing the ground rules of the meeting and kept on adding new members to the list.

-A day before the meeting they added Jayapal and several other lawmakers who were known India-bashers and sponsors of the Congressional resolutions on Kashmir.
+A day before the meeting they added Jayapal and several other lawmakers who were known India-bashers and sponsors of the Congressional resolutions on Kashmir, they said.
 The Indian Embassy did not respond to questions.
-However, earlier in the day, Jaishankar had explained, in response to a different question, his reasons for not meeting lawmakers who are not objective and are biased.
+However, earlier in the day, Jaishankar explained, in response to a different question, reasons for not meeting lawmakers he said were not objective and are biased.

 "So, I wouldn't take a few voices and necessarily reach a sweeping conclusion, which your question seems to suggest," the minister said when asked if India has a problem with the Democrats.
 "I'm not personalizing this.
 I don't want to get into names.
 All I'm saying is we have always operated in this country because we are always engaged with everybody (who) was reasonable and open-minded," Jaishankar said.